fosslight/fosslight-guide-en/scanner/2_source.md

 ## 📋 Prerequisite
-FOSSLight Source Scanner needs a Python 3.7+.
+FOSSLight Source Scanner needs a Python 3.8+.
-To use SCANOSS feature, Python 3.7+ is recommended.

 ## 🎉 How to install
 It can be installed using pip3.
-It is recommended to install it in the [python 3.7 + virtualenv](etc/guide_virtualenv.md) environment.
+It is recommended to install it in the [python 3.8 + virtualenv](etc/guide_virtualenv.md) environment.
 ```
 $ pip3 install fosslight_source
 ```